-Included in restrictions Exemptions from restrictions h) filling or maintaining a pool that is for use by pupils of a school for school swimming lessons Filling or maintaining: This does not include: a) a non-domestic pond; orb) a domestic pond a) filling or maintaining a pond in which fish or other aquatic animals are being reared or kept in captivity; or b) filling or maintaining a pond using a hand-held container which is filled with water drawn directly from a tap.
+Included in restrictions Exemptions from restrictions h) filling or maintaining a pool that is for use by pupils of a school for school swimming lessons Filling or maintaining: This does not include: a) a non-domestic pond; or a) filling or maintaining a pond in which fish or other aquatic animals are being reared or kept in captivity: or b) a domestic pond b) filling or maintaining a pond using a hand-held container which is filled with water drawn directly from a tap.
 Operating a mechanical vehicle-washer, whether automatic or not This does not include operating a mechanical vehicle-washer on biosecurity grounds.
-Cleaning any vehicle, boat, aircraft or railway rolling stock using a hosepipe This does not include cleaning any vehicle, boat, aircraft or railway rolling stock using a hosepipe: a) For health or safety reasons; or b) On biosecurity grounds.
-Cleaning any of the following using a hosepipe: This does not include: any exterior part of a non-domestic building other than a window; or a) The cleaning of any exterior part of a non-domestic building or a non-domestic wall for health or safety reasons; or b) a non-domestic wall. b) The removal of graffiti by applying to the wholesale supplier.
-Cleaning a window of a non-domestic building using This does not include: a hosepipe a) Cleaning a window of a non-domestic building using a hosepipe for health or safety reasons; or b) Small businesses whose sole operations are cleaning of windows using hosepipes.
+Cleaning any vehicle, boat, aircraft or railway rolling stock using a hosepipe This does not include cleaning any vehicle, boat, aircraft or railway rolling stock using a hosepipe:a) For health or safety reasons; orb) On biosecurity grounds.
+Cleaning any of the following using a hosepipe: a) any exterior part of a non-domestic building other than a window; or b) a non-domestic wall.
+This does not include: a) The cleaning of any exterior part of a non-domestic building or a non-domestic wall for health or safety reasons; or b) The removal of graffiti by applying to the wholesale supplier.
+Cleaning a window of a non-domestic building using a hosepipe This does not include: a) Cleaning a window of a non-domestic building using a hosepipe for health or safety reasons; or b) Small businesses whose sole operations are cleaning of windows using hosepipes.
 Cleaning industrial plant using a hosepipe Cleaning industrial plant using a hosepipe for health or safety reasons Suppressing dust using a hosepipe Suppressing dust using a hosepipe for health or safety reasons Operating a cistern in any building that is unoccupied and closed No exemptions relevant to this category